MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 **Severity**: Medium

-This detection identifies App consented to high privilege OAuth scope, accessed Microsoft Teams, joined multiple Teams channel, and made unusual volume of send / reply to chat message activities through Graph API.
+This detection identifies apps consented to high privilege OAuth scopes, that accessed Microsoft Teams, joined multiple Teams channels, and made an unusual volume of send / reply to chat message activities through Graph API.
 This can indicate an attempted breach of your organization, such as adversaries attempting to gather information from your organization through Graph API.

 **TP or FP?**